 Many places like libraries or museums will put on events or activities over the holidays.
 Many of these are free or only ask for a small fee or donation to cover costs.
 Library reading challenges are normally quite popular and often reward the children with certificates.
-If you do manage to get away for a break, there area few ideas to keep costs down, here
+Search in facebook groups and those free local magazines you find in shops or takeaways

 Create a holiday journal.

 For less than a couple of quid you can pick up a kids sketch pad or exercise book and a pack of pencils and they can create their very own journal of the holiday.
 At the end of each day or week, they can write (or draw) their favourite moments.
-Maybe they could collect things to stick inside too.
+Maybe they could collect things to stick inside too (tickets, photos, wrist bands etc).
 It makes a great way of looking back at the fun they’ve had plus offers some quiet time for you.
 Of course, you may need to help if you have younger ones.